Fuco1/org-node-graph/README.md

 ## Parents

-Parents are defined by the `GRAPH_PARENTS` property as list of IDs and implicitly through the org outline hierarchy: all headlines above this one are this entry's parents.
+Parents are defined by the `GRAPH_PARENTS` property as list of IDs and implicitly through the org outline hierarchy: the headline above this one is this entry's parent.

-You can optionally skip parents defined by hierarchy if you give them non-nil property `GRAPH_PARENT_SKIP`.
+You can optionally skip a level defined by hierarchy if you give the headline non-nil property `GRAPH_PARENT_SKIP`.
 This will skip the parent with the property but will continue the traversal further up.

 You can optionally skip all parents above the current one by giving it non-nil property `GRAPH_PARENT_ROOT`.
 This will include this parent but will not traverse any further.
 If you do not want to include the root give it the `GRAPH_PARENT_SKIP` property as well.